nyxtyr/TCGLCodes/README.md

 # TCGLCodes
-This python program will validate and submit PTCGL codes.
+Discover the ultimate tool for validating and submitting PTCGL codes with ease!
+This Python script is designed to accelerate code redemption processes, ensuring quick and accurate validation.

 # Work in Progress
 There are lots of features planned for this.
 More updates and details coming soon.
+Stay tuned for further enhancements!

+Planned: Featuring intuitive QR code scanning capabilities for effortless input.
+Planned: A robust sorting options for efficient code organization.
+Planned: A login file to save multiple username:passwords.

 # Requirements
 1) Create a Pokemon Trainer Club account https://join.pokemon.com/